 What Makes Steroids Addiction and Abuse so Frequent?

 The reasons why AAS addiction and abuse is frequent may be related more to a desire to attain a better physique and to look more physically fit.
 The desire for looking better is a common problem encountered in today’s society as individuals are frequently exposed to body standards which are unattainable and oftentimes false, leading to self-esteem issues and body dysmorphia.
 This can be a driving reason for some to seek steroids in order to achieve their desired look.

 Can One Overdose On Steroids?

+Acute intoxication or overdose with steroids is uncommon, but a state of chronic overdose with chronic misuse can occur.
+During this state the cumulative misuse of AASs leads to development of those anabolic adverse effects associated with reproductive, cardiovascular, hepatic, dermatologic, and neuropsychiatric symptoms which are discussed in the above section.
 It may be hard to notice an overdose on steroids due to its slow progression.
 However, it is vital to get professional help receiving substance abuse treatment as soon as a person notices the first symptoms.
-Anabolics overdose can be fatal in the long run.

 Anabolic-androgenic steroids are primarily used to treat delayed puberty in males, low testosterone levels and breast cancer.
 Due to their effects on a person’s body, these drugs are often misused to gain muscle and improve endurance.
 AAS steroids are classified as Schedule III drugs for their high potential for abuse.
 Since the use of anabolic medications may result in permanent hormonal changes, it is crucial to avoid taking the drugs without a doctor’s supervision.